natoh19/natoh19/README.md

 ### Hi there 👋 and welcome!

-I'm Natalie Oldroyd, App Academy full-stack software engineering graduate and former e-commerce business owner.
-Currently working as a software engineer at Expedia Group.
+I'm Natalie Oldroyd, full-stack software engineer.

 ---